Currahee Mountain

 Currahee Mountain is a mountain located in Stephens County, Georgia, near Toccoa.
-The name appears to be derived from the Cherokee word ᏊᏩᎯ (quu-wa-hi) meaning "stand alone."
+The name appears to be derived from the Cherokee word ᏊᏩᎯ (quu-wa-hi) meaning "stand alone".

+Geography

 Technically a part of the Georgia Piedmont or "foothill" province, Currahee Mountain rises abruptly about 800 vertical feet (240 m) above the local topography and is the highest peak in Stephens County.
 Part of the mountain is in the Chattahoochee National Forest.
 On clear days, the peak's 1735 ft summit is visible for many miles and is a prominent landmark to the southeast of Georgia's Blue Ridge Mountain crest.

 Currahee Mountain is one of the landmarks used in the Treaty of Hopewell.
 It was also used by Benjamin Hawkins to run the Hawkins Line.

-On October 12, 1864, Confederate troops defeated Union troops at the Battle of Narrows, also called the Battle of Currahee, during the Civil War.
+On 12 October 1864, Confederate troops defeated Union troops at the Battle of the Narrows, also called the Battle of Currahee, during the Civil War.
 Casualties were small and the wounded were cared for by neighbors.